SLO County found nothing wrong, now forced to investigate

 Allegations that the district had failed to seek bids for contract work began in 2016.
 Area residents and local activists asked both San Simeon officials and SLO County Counsel to look into the district’s alleged failures to put large contracts out to bid.
 However, public officials rebuffed their attempts.

-Sam Simeon CSD began applying for grants for upgrades on its water system in 2016.
+San Simeon CSD began applying for grants for upgrades on its water system in 2016.
 Two years later, during a June 18, 2018 San Simeon CSD Board meeting, district manager Charles Grace asked the board to approve a $225,960 no-bid contract.

 The contract, for engineering and design of a potable water reservoir, would go to Phoenix Engineering, according to the minutes of the meeting.
 The board voted unanimously to approve Grace’s request.